biocoat/cell/README.md

 Node and npm (built using Node version 10.16.3 and Npm version 6.9.0)

 Yarn: A package manager that handles Node packages and builds the application.
-It can work with npm, but yarn is prefered.
+It can work with npm, but yarn is preferred.

 ### Steps to build
 1. Clone repository locally